jlhernando/index-coverage-extractor/README.md

 The script will create a "results.xlsx" file, a "coverage.csv" file and a "summary.csv" file.

 The "results.xlsx" file will contain 3 tabs:
-- A summary of the index coverage extraction
+- A summary of the index coverage extraction.
-- The individual URLs extracted from the Coverage section
+- The individual URLs extracted from the Coverage section.
+- A summary of the index coverage extraction from the Sitemap section.
-- The individual URLs extracted from the Sitemap section
+- The individual URLs extracted from the Sitemap section.

 ![Results Excel report detail](https://jlhernando.com/img/results-excel.png "index coverage report export Excel detail")

 The "coverage.csv" will contain all the URLs that have been extracted from each individual coverage report.